 Other loans: Loans in this segment do not fit into the other segments that have been established.
-At December 31, 2023, there is one loan in this segment and it is secured by a custodial account held by WatersEdge.
+At December 31, 2024, 2023, and 2022, each of these loans is secured by a custodial account held by the CEF.

 The interest rate on accruing loans adjusts on a one, three, five, seven or ten-year basis, dependent on terms selected by the borrower at the time of loan origination.